canjs/canjs/index.md

 	location.hash = hash;
 {% endhighlight %}

-The following enhances the Routing controller to listen for `".todo selected"` events and change the `$.route`.
+The following enhances the Routing control to listen for `".todo selected"` events and change the `$.route`.
 When the
 $.route changes, it retrieves the todo from the server and updates the editor widget.